Spare Time Machine

-Spare Time Machine is the third album by Pepe Deluxé, released in 2007.
+Spare Time Machine is the third album by Pepe Deluxé, released on 25 July 2007.
 The first Pepe Deluxé album entirely without samples, it features dozens of musicians including several members of the band Husky Rescue.
 Though sales were slow, the group's third album resonated with music journalists, earning an Emma (the Finnish version of Grammy) under the "critic's choice" category.
-Spare Time Machine was ranked as one of PopMatters' Slipped Discs 2007.
+Spare Time Machine was ranked as one of PopMatters Slipped Discs 2007.